ADSLAB-URyukyu/scs-sars-cov-2/README.md

+## About
+This site is for Supplementary Information for Article ''XXXXXXX''

 This site provides the following supplementary information
  * Source Codes for Human SCS Analysis,
  * Source Codes for SARS-CoV2 SCS Analysis,
  * Supplementary Data

 ## Source Codes for Human SCS Analysis
 You can use the Python code easily with your computer or the Google Colab & Google Drive.